DrOgres/electric-state/README.md

 - Added check to see if a vehicle is wrecked before a Maneuverability roll
 - Added a check to see if a Neurocaster is busted before we roll any of it's funcitons
 - Added checks for drones, to see if drone or neurocaster is busted
+- Fix: hope and health cannot be reduced below 0 now

 v0.18.0
 - fix: users cannot close open sheets they do not own [#31](https://github.com/DrOgres/electric-state/issues/31)